-- Weights and other sampling variables - Other variables constructed for analytical value.
+- Weights - Other variables constructed for analytical value.
 These are variables that combine one or more original question item for analytic convenience.

 Constructed variables are indicated in the file's codebook by a value of "N/A" (Not Applicable) in the "Question" field.
 Information on how they were constructed appears in the "Description" field.
 Table 4.2 contains additional background on some of the more complex constructions.